jannishuebl/couchmotion/README.md

 ### Projectstructure

-For testing the Android Api there is a test project in /android-test-app and there will be one for IOS in /ios-test-app.
+For testing the Android API there is a test project in /android-test-app and there will be one for IOS in /ios-test-app.
-All tests for the Wrappers around the nativ couchdb api should be placed in /android-test-app/spec or /ios-test-app/spec.
+All tests for the Wrappers around the nativ couchbase-API should be placed in /android-test-app/spec or /ios-test-app/spec.

 For details see https://github.com/jannishuebl/couchmotion/tree/master/android-test-app

-All other tests that are not accessing the nativ api and are using the wrappers around it should be taken to /spec folder.
+All other tests that are not accessing the nativ API and are using the Wrappers around it should be taken to the /spec folder.

 A Mock Wrapper will be added for testing purposes.